-Why is my home insured for more then my loan amount (or market value)?
+Why is my home insured for more than my loan amount (or market value)?

-A. First you’re not insuring your home to pay off your loan, your insuring your home to rebuild it back to its pre-loss condition.
-Second your home is insured at replacement value, which means that is what it will cost to rebuild your home in the event of a loss.
+First, you’re not insuring your home to pay off your loan, you're insuring your home to rebuild it back to its pre-loss condition.
+Second, your home is insured at replacement value, which means that is what it will cost to rebuild your home in the event of a loss.
 This cost includes debris removal, material and labor cost and any demolition that may be needed.
-Most Insurance carriers calculate this cost based off Marshall & Swift analysis.
+Most Insurance carriers calculate this cost based on Marshall & Swift analysis.
 Marshall & Swift are known as the ‘building people’ and they use costs and labor data in your area to determine the actual cost to rebuild the home to its pre-loss condition.

 One of the most important reasons to a homeowner is in the event your home is only insured at $200,000, you have a loss to ¼ of the property and it is actually going to cost the homeowner $40,000 to complete the repairs (including debris removal, demolition, etc) the insurance carrier is only going to pay ¼ of the replacement value ($25,000) to rebuild the home.
 That will leave the homeowner with $15,000 in out of pocket expenses.
 Remember you carry insurance to bring you whole again in the event of a loss.
 I will recommend replacement value every time because to me in the event of a loss like that I don’t want to have to worry about unexpected finances on top of the fact that my family just experienced such a loss.